baijuka/matzone_v1/TEST.md

 9. Confirm that the message 'The username and/or password you specified are not correct.' appears.
 10. Fill in your username and password.
 11. Confirm you are redirected to your home page.
-12. Confirm a success toast appears with the text 'Successfully signed in as Y.' (Y is your username).
+12. Confirm a success toast appears with the text 'Successfully signed in as 'username'.

 Result:
 A user can log in to the website by filling in the login form correctly.